Imberhorne School: History

 In 2010, Imberhorne achieved an 'outstanding' Ofsted rating after a full inspection.

+In 2015, the Imberhorne School under-15s rugby team reached the 6th round of the NatWest Schools Cup Vase competition.
+The team achieved the school's highest-place finish in its history.
+The Daily Telegraph article said that "It's a feel-good tale, as Imberhorne have defeated some much more prestigious schools along the way".

 In 2018, Imberhorne was ranked against every state funded school in the country in the Best Schools Guide.
 The guide awarded schools a one-to-five rating across attainment, progress, attendance and outcomes.
 Imberhorne scored four out of five in every category, ranking it as East Grinstead's top school.
 It was ranked 9th overall in West Sussex, and 773rd in the country.
 Imberhorne achieved a higher rank than Sackville School, the other secondary school in the town, who were ranked as the 29th best school in West Sussex and 1564 in the country.

+The headteacher as of 2024 is Mr Matthew Whatford.

+In 2004, the school was awarded Artsmark Silver and Sportsmark for excellence in these areas.